janwilmake/forgithub.dashboard/README.md

 Learn more about the behavior of cookies and the specifications that are currently mostly implemented in 99% of used browsers.
 Write a thread on sponsorflare again and the concepts of sharing login across subdomains and the 'GitHub Automatic Login'.

-Ensure the method/URL is stored for every transaction.
+✅ Ensure the URL is stored for every transaction.

-Add endpoint `GET /usage` to get all transactions grouped by date and hostname, like openai does.
-Expose this as API as well at `GET /usage` (inside sponsorflare)
+✅ Add endpoint `GET /usage` to get all transactions grouped by date and hostname, like openai does.

-Show username, image, and balance (spent-clv) in header in a header, which opens `/usage` when clicking where you can see all details, logout, see balance, and see where to sponsor.
+Show username, image, and balance (spent-clv) in a header, which opens `/usage` when clicking where you can see all details, logout, see balance, and see where to sponsor.

 In `/usage` render stacked bar graph per date per hostname.
 Add ability to access it as data via `getUsage` fn.